plymouthvan/JustifiedGalleries/README.md

 ## 🚫 Limitations

-- This script does not auto-detect image dimensions.
+- This script does not auto-detect image dimensions; height & width values must be present in the markup.
 - Does not support older browsers or legacy polyfills.
-- Images are visually cropped to preserve justification.

 ## 📁 Files

 - `justified-galleries.js` – main script
+- `justified-galleries.min.js` – minified script (you should probably use this one)

 There is no separate CSS file.
-All necessary layout, spacing, and cropping styles are injected directly by the script using inline styles.
+All necessary layout, spacing styles are injected directly by the script using inline styles.
 This approach avoids the limitations of CSS-based gaps and ensures perfect justification across all rows.

-## 📌 TODO (For Development)

-- Add optional debug mode for visualizing row groupings
-- Expose resize trigger manually for SPA compatibility
+You should avoid targeting the gallery items via css, except for strictuly visual adjustments; e.g., borders, shadows, corner rounding, etc. It's likely to break the layout.

 ## 🚀 Usage Instructions